thiblahute/meson-website/Reference-manual.md

 - `build_always` if `true` this target is always considered out of date and is rebuilt every time, useful for things such as build timestamps or revision control tags
 - `depends` specifies that this target depends on the specified target(s), even though it does not take any of them as a command line argument.
 This is meant for cases where you have a tool that e.g. does globbing internally.
 Usually you should just put the generated sources as inputs and Meson will set up all dependencies automatically.
 - `capture`, there are some compilers that can't be told to write their output to a file but instead write it to standard output.
 When this argument is set to true, Meson captures `stdout` and writes it to the target file.
 Note that your command argument list may not contain `@OUTPUT@` when capture mode is active.
+- `depfile` is a dependency file that the command can write listing all the additional files this target depends on, for example a C compiler would list all the header files it included, and a change in any one of these files triggers a recompilation

 ### declare_dependency